SUSE/Portus/_docs/database.md

 ```

 If you have installed Portus through the RPM or you are using the [official
-Portus image](https://hub.docker.com/r/opensuse/portus/), you can call
+Portus image](https://hub.docker.com/r/opensuse/portus/), you should call
-`portusctl` instead of `bundle` in order to get the right environment (otherwise
+`portusctl` instead of `bundle` in order to get the right environment.
-you can simply use `/srv/Portus` as the working directory).

 For the containerized scenario though, you have to wait for the database to be
 up.
 This is already done automatically by our official Portus image.
 If you want